 Although modern power supplies are now very reliable, there is always a small but real chance that they can fail.

-By adding a little extra protection circuitry in the electronic circuit design stage in the form of over-voltage protection, it is possible to protect against this unlikely but possibly worrying possibility.
+By adding a little extra protection circuitry in the electronic circuit design stage in the form of over-voltage protection, it is possible to protect against this unlikely but catastrophic possibility.

 Over-voltage protection basics